almostearthling/when-command-docs/wizard.rst

-While the wizard interface is used to define tasks and conditions, there is another utility, named the **When Wizard Manager**, which can be used for several tasks, including the removal of *actions* (tasks surrounded by circumstances) that are of no more needed, viewing the history of past action in a simplified way and environment tuning.
+While the wizard interface is used to define tasks and conditions, there is another utility, named the **When Wizard Manager**, which can be used for several tasks, including the removal of *actions* (tasks surrounded by circumstances) that are no more needed, viewing the history of past actions in a simplified way and some environment tuning.
 Thanks to the modular, extensible nature of the **When Wizard** suite, the manager application can also be used to install plugins for actions that are not available by default in the distribution.

 .. image:: _static/when-wizard_man01.png

-This chapter intends to give a brief introduction to the **When Wizard**
+This chapter's intent is to give a brief introduction to the **When Wizard**
 suite: apart from some specific **When Wizard Manager** configuration options the interface is designed to be as intuitive as possible, and the actions are documented in the interface.